-"Branden Jacobs-Jenkins’s Pulitzer Prize-shortlisted play abounds with the sort of brutal straight-talk, honed by the illusion-dissolving acid of wage-slave experience, that’s calculated to make job-seeking millennials violently shudder even as they laugh."
+REVIEWS ROUND-UP"Branden Jacobs-Jenkins’s Pulitzer Prize-shortlisted play abounds with the sort of brutal straight-talk, honed by the illusion-dissolving acid of wage-slave experience, that’s calculated to make job-seeking millennials violently shudder even as they laugh."
 "The evening’s essential thrill is unmistakable: the sighting of a major new talent.
 It blazes bright, if not quite yet in excelsis."
 Dominic Cavendish, The Telegraph

 "Branden Jacobs-Jenkins’s tale of vicious infighting at a New York magazine should make most of us value our own workplaces."
 "Director Michael Longhurst navigates the poisonous shallows of office life with skill.
 Lizzie Clachan’s design is satisfyingly spot-on with all the essentials: water-coolers, photocopier, piles of cast-off paper.
 But as I watched, I felt I must lead a charmed life – the level of ambition, cynicism and viciousness is unlike any workplace I have encountered."
 "The play’s thesis is that we no longer like or really talk to one another at work.
 It takes a lot of talking to reach this cheerless conclusion."
 Kate Kellaway, The Guardian

 "Slice of New York magazine life offers sharp satire and structural ingenuity" "Colin Morgan stands out in a cast that is uniformly absorbin."
 "While a few exchanges lack real zip, the performances are absorbing.
 The pick of them comes from Morgan, the most nimble among a cast full of shape-shifters."
 Henry Hitchings, Evening Standard